Middleware

 ->route middleware

-Passing Parameters from Routes to Middleware (route->setParams)
+Passing Parameters from Route to Middleware (route->setParams)

-Route configuration config/route.php
+Route Configuration config/route.php

 <?php